Holiday lights still offer feeling of hope for future

 Whether it’s to celebrate the birth of Christ or to cope with the gradual onset of the shortest days of the year, an opportunity to view holiday lights can be another reason to get families together.

 Press Advertising Manager Patty Steele has her own holiday lights tradition to uphold.
-“We go out and look at the Christmas lights every Christmas Eve.
+“I have two brothers who live in White Bear, and we go out and look at the Christmas lights every Christmas Eve.
 It’s a fun memory to go out with a group of people,” Steele said.

 For those looking to do more than just beautify their lawn during the darker months, some holiday lights displays require a true engineer to design and execute some of the displays exhibited last year.